Table Of Contents For This Page

 You can expect the following to occur at any of the 30 CDL schools CRST contracts to:

-CDL training will last from 3 to 4 weeks depending on the school you attend.
+CDL training will last from 8 to 12 weeks, which starts with 3 - 4 weeks of training for your CDL.
 That will be followed by a 3 or 4 day orientation session at a CRST terminal within 60 days of graduating CDL school, and a minimum of 28 days and 14,000 miles with a company trainer.

 This will depend on your exact CDL school, but 80% of your training will be done outside of a classroom.
 All state minimum requirements will be met.